Homepage

 task. h

-INCLUDE_uxTaskGetStackHighWaterMark must be defined as 1 for this function to be available.
-See the configuration section for more information.
+INCLUDE_uxTaskGetStackHighWaterMark must be defined as 1 for the uxTaskGetStackHighWaterMark function to be available and INCLUDE_uxTaskGetStackHighWaterMark2 must be defined as 1 for the uxTaskGetStackHighWaterMark2 function to be available.
+See the RTOS Configuration documentation for more information.

 Parameters: